April 26, 2024

 First Home Savings Account (FHSA):

-The FHSA is a registered plan announced by the federal government in the 2022 budget designed to help Canadians save when looking to purchase their first home.
+The FHSA is a registered investment plan announced by the federal government in the 2022 budget designed to help Canadians save when looking to purchase their first home.
 Check out our guide on being a First-Time Homebuyer in Canada.

 FHSA features